Choosing a Hand Dryer

 To determine which hand dryer voltage is appropriate for your facility and usage, you’ll want to consider the voltage in use at your facility.
 If you don’t know your facility’s voltage settings, consult an electrician for available usage and match that number with the voltage settings listed for each hand dryer.

-My dryer is marked for 110V, but I have 208-277V service.
+My hand dryer is marked for 110V, but I have 208–277V service.
 Is there a switch to convert the voltage?

 There is no switch to convert the voltage of your hand dryer.
 Although hand dryers are available in multiple voltages, the dryers are voltage specific and must be installed on appropriate voltage as marked.